rae2001/paperless-rag/README.md

 - Running paperless-ngx instance
 - OpenRouter API key ([get one here](https://openrouter.ai/))
 - Paperless-ngx API token
+- sudo access (if required for Docker on your system)

 ### 1. Clone and Setup